9. Industrialization of Print

 “Steam serials,” published in installments, along with the 1-3 volume triple-decker were standard publication formats.
 The cost of a full set of such an extensive work might run 15-18 shillings in an era when a skilled laborer’s weekly salary was about 21 shillings.
 The marketing advantage of selling installments is evident, and the fame of many major 19th century literary figures was produced on this serial model: Honoré de Balzac, Victor Hugo, and Alexander Dumas in French (Dumas is characterized as being “an industry unto himself”), Charles Dickens, George Eliot, and Sir Walter Scott in England, are just a few of the most renowned.27 Publisher Richard Bentley set another standard by putting classic authors into cheaper editions, combining a commitment to canonical work with an interest in popular distribution.28

-Novel reading became perceived, like the reading of romantic poetry, as somewhat of a hazard (the novel Madame Bovary, first published in 1856 by Gustave Flaubert, is a cautionary tale about the capacity of fiction to inflame imagination).
+Novel reading increasingly became perceived, along with the reading of romantic poetry, as somewhat of a hazard (the novel Madame Bovary, first published in 1856 by Gustave Flaubert, is a cautionary tale about the capacity of fiction to inflame imagination).
+Already identified in the 18th century, the social "problem" intensified.
 In France, heavy taxes were imposed on novels to discourage excess consumption.29 In the United States, the works of American writers Henry Wadsworth Longfellow, Ralph Waldo Emerson, and Nathaniel Hawthorne enjoyed considerable popularity and influence, but the runaway bestseller of the 19th century was Harriet Beecher Stowe’s Uncle Tom’s Cabin.30 First published in 1852, it sold a million and a half copies within two decades and was translated into 8 languages: Finnish, Danish, Russian, Portuguese, German, French, Italian, and Spanish.

 In addition to fiction and poetry, travel guides became popular through John Murray’s proliferation of red hardbacks in the 1830s and Karl Baedecker’s authoritative guides that first appeared in the 1850s-1890s.31 Trains featured into publishing in another way as well—travellers sought reading materials for their journeys, and the “littérature de gare” – a genre of books acquired at the train station–was one result.
 The production of serial fiction to accompany trolley rides and commutes would be part of the later 19th century, as cities expanded into suburbs and travel on urban rail lines became part of daily routines.32 The chap book, small and inexpensive, took its name from the term “chepe book” meant for a downmarket readership.
 Paperbacks first appeared in the 1870s, the yellow covers of French novels are one famous example.
 Practical books for gardening, home repairs, cooking, domestic matters of all kinds proliferated as well, and another famous work by Flaubert, Bouvard et Pecuchet makes fun of a pair of old bachelors who believe all useful knowledge may be acquired from books—and who fail miserably when they make an attempt at farming through such second-hand knowledge.33